30 Crucial B2B Marketing Statistics For 2023

 That said, B2B buyers don’t necessarily want to consume text content.
 In fact, over half of B2B tech buyers voted video content as the most useful form of content.

-Whether that’s a video hosting on a website.
+Whether that’s video hosting on a website.
 Or on YouTube.
 A surprising amount of content consumption in B2B is video-based.

 B2B SEO Statistics